mywdka/plotterturtle/README.md

 ### Connecting a plotter
 *The plotters i use are HP 7475A plotters.
 Another plotter will probably work too, although you may have to change the scaling.*

 Connect the plotter with a USB-to-Serial adapter.
 Install the drivers.
-Probably [these](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41) will work.
+For the ones we have at the WDKA, [this driver](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41) will work.
 The little DIP-switches next to the connector are set like this:

 `S2 S1 Y US A3 B4 B3 B2 B1`